 Advantages of FCCB

-- FCCBs are generally issued by companies in the currency of those countries where interest rates are usually lower than the home country or the foreign country economy is more stable than the home country economy.
+- FCCBs are generally issued by companies in the currency of those countries where interest rates are usually lower than the home country, or the foreign country’s economy is more stable than the home country’s economy.

-- FCCB holders may choose to convert the bonds into equity to benefit out of the equity price appreciation that may have taken place.
+- FCCB holders may choose to convert the bonds into equity to benefit from the equity price appreciation that may have taken place.

 - FCCB holders enjoy the safety of guaranteed payments on the bond and may opt to continue with the bond if equity or depository receipt if conversion isn’t more beneficial.

-- Exchange rate fluctuations in favour of the issuer can further reduce the cost of debt capital.
+- Exchange rate fluctuations in favor of the issuer can further reduce the cost of debt capital.

-- The conversion of FCCBs into equity usually happens at a price already decided at the time of issuance and is usually at a premium, so dilution of the company is lower.
+- The conversion of FCCBs into equity usually happens at a price already decided at the time of issuance.
+It is generally at a premium, so the company’s dilution is lower.

 Disadvantages of FCCB

-- Companies that borrow funds via FCCB in foreign currency shall have to make the repayment in foreign currency on the maturity of the bond.
-The exchange rate prevailing on the day of maturity, if has moved considerably as compared to the rate prevailing on the day of the borrowing, may result in losses for the company.
+- Companies that borrow funds via FCCB in foreign currency shall have to make the repayment in foreign currency on the bond’s maturity.
+If it has moved considerably as compared to the rate prevailing on the day of the borrowing, the exchange rate prevailing on the day of the borrowing may result in losses for the company.
 The exchange rate in a volatile scenario may cause cash outflows on repayment to be much higher than the saving in the interest rate.
-Thus, a cost-saving motive may be totally taken off if home currency depreciates beyond the interest rate saving.
+Thus, a cost-saving motive may be totally taken off if the home currency depreciates beyond the interest rate saving.

-- If the stock prices do not appreciate and instead depreciate, the bond holders might refrain from converting bonds to equity and the money might have to be repaid by the issuer on bond maturity.
-Hence, if the company is going through a bad phase, the stocks may not do well and therefore, may not be converted to equity by FCCB holders.
+- Suppose the stock prices do not appreciate and instead depreciate.
+In that case, the bondholders might refrain from converting bonds to equity, and the money might have to be repaid by the issuer on bond maturity.
+Hence, if the company is going through a bad phase, the stocks may not do well and, therefore, may not be converted to equity by FCCB holders.
 In such a scenario, the already troubled company may face an additional burden of interest and principal repayment to be made to the bondholders.
 Hence, an FCCB may be suitable in a bull market scenario and may be affected by bear market phases.

-- Issuing bonds in foreign currency in a foreign market may always be exposed to a legal, political and economic risk of that foreign country.
-One may have much better idea about the macro-economic conditions of the home country compared to those in a foreign country.
+- Issuing bonds in foreign currency in a foreign market may always be exposed to legal, political, and economic risks of that foreign country.
+One may have a much better idea about the macro-economic conditions of the home country compared to those in a foreign country.

 - FCCBs continue to remain on the books of accounts as a debt until the time it is converted and continues to hamper the debt to equity ratio and other debt and interest service coverage ratios.

-A foreign currency convertible bond these days have been in vogue primarily due to interest rate differential between different economies of the world and lower regulations for raising money via this route.
-The FCCBs can be issued along with call option (whereby the right of redemption lies with the bond issuer) or put options (whereby the right of redemption lies with bond holder).
-The coupons on the bond can be zero coupons or usually lower coupons, also, the bonds can be issued at a premium or discount depending on the coupon provided.
-Given these flexibility and cost saving attributes the volumes on the issuance of foreign currency convertible bonds have gone up considerably with more and more investors trying to get into this option.
+These days, a foreign currency convertible bond has been in vogue primarily due to interest rate differential between different economies of the world and lower regulations for raising money via this route.
+The FCCBs can be issued along with call option (whereby the right of redemption lies with the bond issuer) or put options (whereby the right of redemption lies with the bondholder).
+The coupons on the bond can be zero coupons or usually lower coupons.
+Also, the bonds can be issued at a premium or discount depending on the coupon provided.
+Given these flexibility and cost-saving attributes, the volumes on the issuance of foreign currency convertible bonds have gone up considerably, with more and more investors trying to get into this option.